xregistry/spec/schema/spec.md

   `https://example.com/protobuf/telemetry.proto`, the URI fragment `#TelemetryEvent` references the message declaration of the `TelemetryEvent` message.
-- If the Protobuf schema document is a local schema registry reference like `#/schemaGroups/com.example.telemetry/schemas/com.example.telemetrydata`, in the which the reference is already in the form of a URI fragment, the suffix is appended separated with a colon, for instance `.../com.example.telemetrydata:TelemetryEvent`.
+- If the Protobuf schema document is a local Schema Registry reference like `#/schemagroups/com.example.telemetry/schemas/com.example.telemetrydata`, in the which the reference is already in the form of a URI fragment, the suffix is appended separated with a colon, for instance `.../com.example.telemetrydata:TelemetryEvent`.